 Enchanted by Cigarettes in a TV Show, George Grace Finally Breaks the Spell

 Growing up in the Kenfield Projects in Buffalo during the ’60s, George Grace became a fan of the TV show “Run for Your Life.”
-The story centered on Paul Bryan, a wealthy attorney who finds out he has between nine and 18 months to live.
+The story centered on Paul Bryan, a wealthy attorney who finds out he doesn't have long to live.
 Bryan decides to spend his limited time in the fast lane, drinking, chain-smoking, driving flashy cars and keeping company with beautiful women.

 That fantasy lifestyle made a big impression on 11-year-old Grace.
 “Of all those things, what could I have?” he recalls.
 “Cigarettes.
 That whole program was one big cigarette commercial, and cigarettes were very affordable.

 “And everybody around me smoked — everybody! — my mother, my uncle, my grandparents, my aunts.
 And my father had occasional cigars.